aptible/minitron/README.md

         lt --port 4567

-2. Set up a test target and trigger in zendesk
+2. Set up a test target and trigger in Zendesk

-    a) The [trigger](https://aptible.zendesk.com/agent/admin/triggers) should require the requester be you (the tester) and include any change.
+    a) The Zendesk trigger should require the requester be you (the tester) and include any change.
 The trigger message should be a json block that includes the id and status.

-    b) The [target](https://aptible.zendesk.com/agent/admin/extensions) should be set to the local endpoint you set up in (1).
-NB: You wil need to reset this endpoint each time the tunnel session ends
+    b) The Zendesk target should be set to the local endpoint you set up in (1).
+NB: You will need to reset this endpoint each time the tunnel session ends

 3. Make your changes to the app, then fire it up and alter your test ticket to see the response.

-4. View any received messages in the [segment debugger](https://segment.com/aptible/backend-prod/debugger)
+4. View any received messages in the segment debugger logs

+## Copyright and License

+MIT License, see [LICENSE](LICENSE.md) for details.

 Copyright (c) 2015 [Aptible](https://www.aptible.com).
 All rights reserved.